 But first, I wanted to address a question that came up a couple of times with regard to my first post.
 Some have asked why I made the jump from Baptist to Presbyterian, since there are more denominations than Presbyterians that baptize babies.
 In my first post, I seem to equate becoming convinced of infant baptism with becoming Presbyterian.
 But why Presbyterian and not Lutheran, Anglican, Roman Catholic, or Eastern Orthodox?

 I will try to be succinct: I remain firmly convinced of the truths heralded by the Reformers and Reformed Orthodox, so Roman Catholicism is out.
 For similar reasons, Eastern Orthodoxy is also out.
-I disagree with the Lutheran understanding of the communication of properties and gladly affirm the extra Calvinisticum (or we might say, the extra patristicum), which means that I couldn’t take communion in a faithful Lutheran church, let alone pursue ordination in one.
+I disagree with the Lutheran understanding of the communication of properties and gladly affirm the extra Calvinisticum (or we might say, the extra patristicum), which means that I couldn’t take communion in many Lutheran churches, let alone pursue ordination in one.
 This just brings it down to Anglicanism vs. Presbyterianism.
 Between these two, Presbyterianism just seemed like the better fit.
 I am both too lax and too strict for the Anglicans.
 I am too lax because I do not hold that the “godly historic Episcopate” is “an inherent part of the apostolic faith and practice, and therefore as integral to the fullness and unity of the Body of Christ.”
-On the other hand, I am too strict for them because I cannot in good conscience minister in a denomination that permits the ordination of women (see 1 Corinthians 11:33–38; 1 Timothy 2:11–3:13).
+On the other hand, I am too strict for them because I disagree with the ordination of women as presbyters or deacons (see 1 Corinthians 11:33–38; 1 Timothy 2:11–3:13).
 So these are some of the reasons why, in my case at least, becoming convinced of infant baptism meant becoming Presbyterian.

 With that out of the way, here is the plan for this post.
 I will first share a very basic overview of the biblical case for infant baptism.
 Then I will address several related issues: the new covenant promises, the nature of covenant membership, and baptismal efficacy.
 Finally, I will conclude with an annotated bibliography of resources that I found helpful on these issues.